IN/FIDELITY

 The classroom environment resembled that of an apprenticeship.
 We weren’t explicitly taught how to mix paints or prepare ink—we absorbed these skills naturally.

 That was the key difference between teaching methods then and now.
 I’m not sure which is better, but today’s teachers mostly critique and evaluate student work, then leave as quickly as possible.
 They maintain a distance both on and off campus—even when students visit their homes.
 Interaction is limited to school hours.
 In contrast, Professor Okakura ran the school like a large family—an extended artistic household.
 He worked tirelessly in his office, constantly developing new ideas for the classroom.
 Students gathered around great artists like Yokoyama Taikan, Shimomura Kanzan, and Hishida Shunsō as they painted.
-Even today, the works they created back then are still discussed and debated.
+The works they created back then continue to be discussed and debated even today.
 In fact, the concept of large-scale art largely originated with Professor Okakura.

 4

 After completing my preliminary year at art school, I entered the sculpture department and specialized in carving.
 It was a transitional period for Japanese sculpture.
-Until then, wood carving had been the standard, and like sketching, we learned by imitating models—essentially reproducing the examples provided.
+Up to that point, wood carving had been the standard, and like sketching, we learned by imitating models—essentially reproducing the examples provided.
 But things began to change as Western techniques were gradually introduced.
 This shift coincided with Kuroda Seiki’s appointment as an oil painting instructor.
 He encouraged us to draw from nature.

 Yamada Kisai, a prominent sculptor, famously declared, “Even wood carvers must make clay models for their sculptures.
 Without that, they learn nothing.
 They must create original works.”
 His approach—using live human models, what we now call life drawing—was introduced while I was still in school.
 Although there were senior instructors on staff, it was Yamada Kisai who championed the idea that “wood carvers need clay too.”
 The problem was, we had no human models.
 No one was willing to pose.